claucuellar/Find-TFBS/README.md

 ## Overview
 This project consists of two scripts for finding user specified Transcription Factor Binding Sites (TFBSs) in multi-sequence .fasta files and analysing the results.

-The first script (`TFBS.py`) finds all the TFBSs in DNA sequences from a fasta file, in both its forward and reverse string.
-This script returns a tab-separated text file, named `TFBS_found.txt`, with the following information/columns:
+The first script (`TFBS.py`) finds all the TFBSs in DNA sequences from a fasta file, in both its forward and reverse strings.
+This script returns a tab-separated text file, named `TFBS_found.txt`, with the following columns:
 * ID :  DNA sequence ID from the fasta file
 * Direction : forward or reverse strand
 * Sequence : DNA sequence
 * TFBS : TFBSs sequence found

-The second script (`TFBS_analysis.py`) takes the output file from the first script to run the analysis of the results.
+The second script (`TFBS_analysis.py`) takes the output file from the first script and runs an analysis of the results.
 First it finds the DNA sequences that did not have any TFBS.
-Then it finds the top 10 most common TFBSs found in all the sequences from the fasta files.
+Then it finds the top 10 most common TFBSs found in all the sequences from the fasta file.
 The results are returned in the terminal.

 Test are also provided for each script.